 I shouldn’t even be talking about this topic.
 I’m part of the problem.
 I don’t actively spread distrust and hatred, fear and bigotry, and if I see it, I say something.
 However, I also don’t actively campaign against it.
 You won’t see me at a protest or a march or a sit-in or a sit-out or anything else.
 I read, I share, I like, I comment, but social media activism, the patting-yourself-on-the-back version of making a difference, is the extent of my contribution to the racial conversation.

 Maybe Black History Month is actually the perfect time to celebrate and remember Black History.
 You’ve had a month since January 1st, and you’ve already screwed up your New Year’s Resolutions.
-You’re feeling like a loser – that diet, that gym plan, your goal not to fucking swear anymore – down the drain.
+You’re feeling like a loser – that diet, that gym plan with those safe legal alternatives, your goal not to fucking swear anymore – down the drain.

 Welcome to February 1st!